Contractors working at Facebook’s data centre sent for medical tests

 A spokeswoman for Facebook confirmed three workers had left the site.
 She said the decision had been taken as a precaution with no confirmed cases of Covid-19, the illness caused by the coronavirus that has been spreading worldwide.

-“There are no confirmed cases of Covid-19 at the Clonee Data Centre.
-Three employees who are working on construction at the Clonee Data Centre reported having flu-like symptoms and are being tested for Covid-19,” the spokeswoman said.
+“There are no confirmed cases of Covid-19 at the Clonee data centre.
+Three employees who are working on construction at the data centre reported having flu-like symptoms and are being tested for Covid-19,” the spokeswoman said.

 Double the size